The Challenge: Heart Failure

 An LVAD is an internal heart pump doctors give to those in the final stages of heart failure.
 The LVAD lets people resume a slightly altered version of their daily life.

-Drs.
-Sciortino and Ramani explained to Bob that — despite how his heart was fighting — he was still too high-risk for a heart transplant.
+Bob's doctors explained that — despite how his heart was fighting — he was still too high-risk for a heart transplant.

 The LVAD did give Bob some freedom, and he was able to go home by the end of October 2018.

 Bob’s LVAD worked well, letting him work on regaining strength.